vsecades/AbuseIpDb/README.md

 # AbuseIpDb - Wrapper around the Abuse IP DB service API

-This was a project born of having to do this in an automated fashion for our internal systems, and not finding a decent Python package worth installing.

-The package supports APIv1 in full.
+The package supports APIv1 and APIv2.
+Retrieving a blacklist is only available for APIv2.
+Uploading a CSV report of abusive IP addresses is not yet implemented.

 **Please note:** The APIv1 is deprecated by AbuseIpDb.
 They set the sunset date to 2020-02-01.
+You should start using APIv2 now.

 ## Installing